hat feelings has Covid-19 evoked in you? Do you feel cautious, worried, or fearful?

 As the psalmist asked the question, “Where does my help come from?”, he saw the resounding answer: “My help comes from the Lord, the Maker of heaven and earth.”

-Perhaps you too are facing afflictions in your life, be it fears about the coronavirus outbreak, personal health issues, or tragic news affecting a loved one or a dear friend.
+Perhaps you too are facing afflictions in your life, be it fears about Covid-19, personal health issues, or tragic news affecting a loved one or a dear friend.

 Psalm 121:1–2 remind us that we can keep looking to the Lord for help.
 He understands our fears and worries, and is in control.
 As believers, we can wake up each day to God’s assuring word in Lamentations 3:22-23 (NLT):